Madame Masque: House of M: Masters of Evil

 In the House of M universe, Madame Masque fulfills a similar role as her mainstream counterpart.
 She serves as the second in command of the Hood's criminal syndicate, as well as being his mistress.
 She is with him during the uprising, and during the syndicate's invasion of a foreign country.
 She is one of the few criminals who decides to stay with Hood when the others decide that the heat from Magneto is too much and abandon him.
 She is killed in the final battle and it is mentioned that Hood and Masque had a very powerful love, which is what motivated him to keep fighting.

 JLA/Avengers

-Madame Masque is seen among the enthralled villains defending Krona's stronghold.
-She is shown to already be unconscious.
+Madame Masque appears in JLA/Avengers #4 as a brainwashed minion of Krona.